KIZI/LinkedHypernymsDataset/README.md

     global.properties.file=../global.properties                             # path to the global.properties file
-    index.dir=../data/index                                                 # path to the directory where indexed datasets will be saved by Lucene dataset.short_abstracts.path=../data/datasets/short_abstracts_en.nt     # path to the Short Abstracts dataset for the set language dataset.instance_types.path=../data/datasets/instance_types_en.nt       # path to the Mapping-based Types dataset for the set language dataset.labels.path=../data/datasets/labels_en.nt                       # path to the Titles dataset for the set language gate.dir=../utils/gate-7.0                                              # path to the Gate root directory (binary package) gate.plugin.lhd.dir=../HypernymExtractor/target/gateplugin              # path to the compiled HypernymExtractor plugin for Gate.
+    index.dir=../data/index                                                 # path to the directory where indexed datasets will be saved by Lucene gate.dir=../utils/gate-7.0                                              # path to the Gate root directory (binary package) gate.plugin.lhd.dir=../HypernymExtractor/target/gateplugin              # path to the compiled HypernymExtractor plugin for Gate.
 You needn't specify this path - don't change it! gate.jape.grammar=../data/grammar/en_hearst.jape                        # path to the JAPE grammar for the set language